DETAILED ACTION

 The specification shall conclude with one or more claims particularly pointing out and distinctly claiming the subject matter which the applicant regards as his invention.

-Claims 1-4 and 8-14 are rejected under 35 U.S.C.
+Claims 1-4 and 8-14 are newly rejected under 35 U.S.C.
 112(b) or 35 U.S.C.
-112 (pre-AIA ), second paragraph, as being indefinite for failing to particularly point out and distinctly claim the subject matter which applicant regards as the invention.
-This is a new rejection necessitated by Applicants’ response filed on 10/27/2025.
+112 (pre-AIA ), second paragraph, as being indefinite for failing to particularly point out and distinctly claim the subject matter which the inventor or a joint inventor (or for applications subject to pre-AIA 35 U.S.C.
+112, the applicant), regards as the invention.

 Conclusion